Mirror Symmetry for Stable Quotients Invariants: Introduction

 Mirror formulas for the two-point versions of \e_ref{Zdfn_e} and \e_ref{cZdfn_e}, i.e.~with $\ev_1$ and $(\hb\!-\!\psi_1)$ replaced by $\ev_1\!\times\!\ev_2$ and $(\hb_1\!-\!\psi_1)(\hb_2\!-\!\psi_2)$, as well as their generalizations to products of projective spaces, can now be readily obtained using the approaches of \cite{bcov0,Po} in Gromov-Witten theory; see~\cite{CZ2}.
 They are related to the corresponding formulas in Gromov-Witten theory in the same ways as the one-point formulas; see the paragraph following Theorem~\ref{main_thm}.
 Similarly to developments in Gromov-Witten theory, these two-point genus~0 formulas are one of the key steps in computing twisted genus~1 stable quotients invariants in~\cite{CZ3}.\\

-A notable feature of the mirror formula of Theorem~\ref{main_thm} and its two-point analogue is that they are invariant under replacing $(n,(a_1,\ldots,a_k))$ by $(n\!+\!1,(a_1,\ldots,a_k,1))$; their extensions to products of projective spaces have a similar feature.\footnote{This replacement does not change the total space of the vector bundle~\e_ref{VBtot_e}} This suggests that whenever $\ell^-(\a)\!=\!0$ the corresponding twisted invariants are in fact invariants of a nonsingular complete intersection $X_{\a}\!\subset\!\Pn$, viewed as a projective variety.\footnote{Theorem~4.5.2 and Proposition~6.2.3 in~\cite{CKM} do not show that these invariants are independent of the embedding of $X_{\a}$ into a projective space.}\\
+A notable feature of the mirror formula of Theorem~\ref{main_thm} and its two-point analogue is that they are invariant under replacing $(n,(a_1,\ldots,a_k))$ by $(n\!+\!1,(a_1,\ldots,a_k,1))$; their extensions to products of projective spaces have a similar feature.\footnote{This replacement does not change the total space of the vector bundle~\e_ref{VBtot_e}} This is consistent with \cite[Proposition~6.4.1]{CKM}.\\

-We would like to thank R.~Pandharipande for bringing moduli spaces of stable quotients and the problems addressed in this paper to our attention, as well as for helpful comments, A.~Popa for suggesting precise references for mirror theorems in Gromov-Witten theory and pointing out typos in the original version of this paper, and M.~Alim, M.~Gross, J.~Koll\'ar, R.~Plesser, and E.~Witten for useful discussions.
+We would like to thank the referee for the detailed comments and suggestions that helped improve the exposition, R.~Pandharipande for bringing moduli spaces of stable quotients and the problems addressed in this paper to our attention, as well as for helpful comments, A.~Popa for suggesting precise references for mirror theorems in Gromov-Witten theory and pointing out typos in the original version of this paper, and M.~Alim, I.~Ciocan-Fontanine, M.~Gross, J.~Koll\'ar, R.~Plesser, and E.~Witten for useful discussions.
 The second author would also like to thank the School of Mathematics at IAS for its hospitality during the period when the results in this paper were obtained and the paper itself was completed.